wessenstam/demoguide/docs/srvpam/mod7/mod7.md

 1. `dzdo yum update zip`
 2. `dzdo yum update wget`

+!!!Warning
+    It takes up to one minute before the permissions have been propagated into the Web-Linux server.
+If you do not see the commands, please wait a minute and retry the command.

 Run these commands and see what happens.
 All these commands will be allowed and on the `dzdo yum update zip`, MFA challenges are given.